tailsptit/StringEvaluation/README.md

 ##### Remove a awaiting task from event manager:
     event_manager.removeAwaitingTask(fd);

-An TCP server example is provided which uses EventManager for multi-task handling.
+An TCP server is provided which uses EventManager for multi-task handling.
 Server side is purely non-block socket programmed and uses state machine to maintain status of each connection.
 A simple client sends concurrent requests for load testing.